oribesser/PSTableau/README.md

-*** I assume that ultimately, the right way to do all of this would be to use the REST API.
-Meanwhile, this one does the job.
+*I assume that ultimately, the right way to do all of this would be to use the REST API.
+Meanwhile, this one does the job.*
-*** Contibutions are more than welcome